emilyjspencer/Notes/React/reactnotes.md

 * **Props** allow the passing of data from a parent component to a child component
 * This could be described as passing data down the component tree and triggering a re-render
-Props provide access to the attributes we give to our components
+* Props provide access to the attributes we give to our components
-* We can pass properties/attributes to our components in App.js
-* Pass props into the individual components as an argument
+* Prop should be passed into individual components as an argument
-* Reference these attributes by using JavaScript expressions, using {}

 App.js